getporter/porter/docs/content/blog/using-docker-in-bundles.md

           - Goodbye World
 ```

-After I have tested the bundle, I used `porter publish` to push it up to `getporter/whalesay:v0.1.2`.
+After I test the bundle and verify that it's ready for release, I use `porter publish` to push the new image `getporter/whalesay:v0.1.2` to the registry.

 ## Run that bundle